Should You Lease or Buy For Your Business?

 For example, let’s say you own a construction company and you win a bid to complete a project outside your regular range of services.
 If you will need specialized tools and equipment to complete the job, a short-term lease will be the smarter option for you.
 If you decide that you could possibly expand your services in the future and expand your reach into new markets, you can always ask about the buyout option at the end of your lease if you decide that purchasing the asset is justified.

 Long-term use of the asset in your business probably means that it has become an essential part of your running a successful and well-equipped operation.
 This usually means that the advantages of purchasing will now outweigh the convenience of leasing or renting.
 Do your research, find the best deal you can, and make the largest down payment possible to minimize your monthly overhead of purchasing.
-You may even want to consider a business loan if the rate is better or if you do not have time to wait for a bank approval.
-At Nextwave Funding, the option for small business financing can be provided within just a few days.
+You may even want to consider other business funding options if the rate is better or if you do not have time to wait for a bank approval.
+At Nextwave Funding, the option for small business funding can be provided within just a few days.
 Get the details on how an alternative funding solution can work for you.

 Purchasing Used Can Cut Costs